-Nonsteroidal anti-inflammatory drugs (NSAIDs) and acetaminophen are two types of over-the-counter medications taken to help relieve minor pain and lower fever.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as Ibuprofen (also called Motrin or Advil) and Naproxen (also called Aleve), are two types of over-the-counter medications taken to help relieve minor pain and inflammation.
 Acetaminophen, while effective as a mild analgesic and anti-pyretic, does not have the anti-inflammatory properties of the NSAIDs.1

 The relative ease of access and widespread use of these medications lead many to assume that they are relatively safe drugs.
 However, like any medication, there are some significant associated health risks—especially when they are misused.
 Taking these medications with alcohol can result in significant harm.1,2